-You know how you always happily anticipate receiving your mortgage and utility bills?!
+Do you know how you always happily anticipate receiving your mortgage and utility bills?
 Imagine receiving two sets of bills that you must pay – not fun.
 Maybe moving isn’t the best option at this time, and you should postpone moving services, especially if you’re underwater with your first home.
-When calculating how much rent you need in order to cover your second home’s expenses including mortgage, insurance and utilities, research the going rate in your area, recommends Zillow, and adjust the rent within that range.
-Falling behind on either mortgage payment, says US News, could cause you more financial stress and create significant credit problems.
+When calculating how much rent you need in order to cover your second home’s expenses including mortgage, insurance, and utilities, research the going rate in your area, recommend Zillow, and adjust the rent within that range.
+Falling behind on either mortgage payment says US News, could cause you more financial stress and create significant credit problems.

 Are You Landlord Material?

 Take a hard look at yourself and ask this question, “Could you become a landlord?”
 Factors that indicate you’re not the best candidate, says Zillow, include laziness, unskilled at fixing things, too busy, lacking savings, easily stressed out and not being a people person.
 Understand that becoming a landlord is another full-time job, so if you’re not prepared to handle everything that comes with a rental property, hire a property manager to oversee the home.